What is In Memory?

 - Two clear photographs of the honoree (we recommend one photo from the Vietnam era and one photo that is more recent)

-If you do not have a copy of the DD214, military service records can be obtained from the National Archives Veterans Service Records.
+If you do not have a copy of military documents, military service records can be obtained from the National Archives Veterans Service Records.
 Visit www.archives.gov and click on “Veterans’ Service Records.”

 What are people saying about the In Memory Program?

 “It was a weekend that our family shared together and I am amazed at the bonding that took place.
 It almost felt spiritual.
 We are all still processing all the emotions that we felt and it was WONDERFUL .
 I did not really know what to expect, but it exceeded anything I could have expected.”
 Mary Hotopp, wife of 2018 honoree Arthur Hotopp

 “The whole experience was very meaningful to me and my family.
 We really felt like it gave the Vietnam veterans some of the recognition they never received when they came home.
 My husband and children never had the opportunity to meet my Dad and this weekend gave me the chance to really share him with them.”
 Judy Wissel, daughter of 2018 honoree George Land

 “Thank you from the bottom of my heart for holding this event and everything you do for the veterans who died after they returned from Vietnam.
 This ceremony gave me a sense of peace and closure in my husband’s death because of the recognition he finally received for giving his life for his country.
 Thank you, thank you, thank you.”
 Linda Mullen, wife of 2018 honoree Gregory Mullen

 The Honor Roll

 While their names are not on The Wall, they are never forgotten.
 On the Vietnam Veterans Memorial site in Washington, D.C., a special plaque reads: “In Memory of the men and women who served in the Vietnam War and later died as a result of their service.
 We honor and remember their sacrifice.”